 Why teach under the auspices of the Arts Community?

-- Insurance.
-The Arts Community can provide general liability insurance to cover classes and performances.
+Insurance.
+The Arts Community provides general liability insurance to cover classes and performances.

-- Location.
-The Arts Community has a database of available spaces in the area that may be suitable for your teaching needs.
+Location.
+The Arts Community has access to a database of available spaces in the area that may be suitable for your teaching needs.

-- Promotion.
-The Arts Community advertises classes and events in flyers and on the website.
+Promotion.
+The Arts Community advertises classes and events in flyers and on social media.

 If you would like to submit a class proposal to The Arts Community, please complete the following information:

 Interested in becoming a Teacher with TAC?